 An exceptional mountain ecosystem

-Protected and discreet fauna
+Protected and discreet wildlife

-More than 70 protected animal species find refuge in the cirque and its immediate surroundings:
+More than 70 protected animal species find refuge in the cirque and its immediate surroundings :

-- Wallcreeper, a rare small climbing bird, specific to limestone cliffs.
+- Wallcreeper, a small rare climbing bird specific to limestone cliffs.

-| Species | Optimal observation period | Preferred area | Recommended discretion |
+| Species | Ideal observation period | Preferred area | Recommended discretion |

 |---|---|---|---|

-| Chamois | March to October | Slopes exposed early morning | ⚠️ Medium: avoid noise/dogs |
+| Chamois | March to October | Slopes exposed early morning | ⚠️ Medium: avoid shouting/dogs |

 | Ibex | April to September | Cliffs near Fond de la Combe | ⚠️ High: observe from a distance |

-| Golden eagle | January to August (excluding nesting) | High cliffs (binoculars recommended) | ⚠️ Very high: sometimes restricted areas |
+| Golden eagle | January to August (outside nesting) | High cliffs (binoculars recommended) | ⚠️ Very high: sometimes forbidden zones |

 | Marmots | April to September | Alpine pastures near Bout du Monde | 🙂 Low: easy to observe |